 Instructional Services Supervisor, Calgary Catholic School District

-indigenous leadership management program – banff centre
+Indigenous leadership management program – banff centre

-junior achievement aboriginal financial literacy program
+junior achievement Indigenous financial literacy program

-northern rockies aboriginal women society (NRAWS)
+northern rockies Indigenous women society (NRAWS)

 women building futures